JohanBendz/com.philio/README.md

 Changelog:

+0.0.14
+* Added missing parameters for the PAN06-1
+* Fix wrong image for learn mode

 0.0.13
 * Add support for PAN06-1 In Wall Dual relay(1 way) switch module
 * Removed debug marker from some devices